alpinelinux/awall/MANUAL.md

 The firewall host itself can be referred to using the special value **_fw** as the zone name.

+In general, it is not necessary to define rules for both directions of traffic.
+Awall policies are supposed to declare explicit rules in one direction, such that the **in** zone points to the client and **out** to the server side of the service, that is, the side where the TCP/UDP port or ICMP type matches the [service definition](#service).
+The necessary iptables rules for the opposite direction are automatically deduced.

 By default, awall does not generate iptables rules with identical ingress and egress interfaces.
 This behavior can be changed per zone